 Considering these elements will help you avoid surprises—or at least minimize them.
 And remember, you’re doing this as a draft so you can use it as a conversation-starter for your team.
 It’s not final yet!

-Once you’ve sketched out a basic outline of your plan, it’s time to take those rough ideas and considerations to your team.
+Once you’ve sketched out a basic outline of your plan, take those rough ideas and considerations to your team.
 This enables you to invite discussion about what might work rather than simply dictating a process.
 After all, every project must begin with clear communication of the project goals and the effort required to meet them.

-It’s also great to use the super-smart folks surrounding you to get input on how the team can complete the tasks at hand without killing the budget and the team’s morale.
+Be sure to get input from your team on how they can complete the tasks at hand without killing the budget and the team’s morale.
 As a project manager, you can decide on Agile vs. Waterfall approaches, but when it comes down to it, you need to know that the team can realistically execute the plan.

 You can also use this project plan review time to question your own thinking and push the team to take a new approach to the work.
 For example, if you’re working on a website design project plan, could designers start creating visual concepts while the wireframes are being developed?
 Or can you have two resources working on the same task at once?

 Running ideas by the team and having an open dialogue about the approach not only helps you build a more accurate project plan.
 It gets everyone thinking about the project in the same terms.
 This type of buy-in and communication builds trust and gets people excited about working together to solve a goal.
 It can work wonders for the greater good of your team and project.